 Explore the culture of the stars…

-Astronomy is one of the oldest sciences, but also one in which amateurs still play an active role, contributing to many recent important astronomical discoveries.
+Astronomy is one of the oldest sciences, but also the one in which amateurs still play an active role, contributing to many recent important astronomical discoveries.

 Our Astronomy Section provides a programme of talks and, occasionally, a visit to an observatory or other site of astronomical importance!

 Some of our guest speakers include those from external organisations, members of the Society or members of other astronomical societies.
-We are fortunate to have many well-known public speakers giving talks, for example Dr David Whitehouse, retired BBC Science Correspondent and Dr Allan Chapman, a well-known historian of astronomy at Oxford University.
+We are fortunate to have had many well-known public speakers giving talks, for example Dr David Whitehouse, retired BBC Science Correspondent, and Dr Allan Chapman, a well-known historian of astronomy at Oxford University.

 We also contribute to Open Days with solar telescopes and other equipment to be seen and used, as well as supporting Young Explorers sessions with hands-on activities and a planetarium show.